Philadelphia Eagles vs. Washington Football Team NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Philadelphia and its opponents have combined to put up more than 44.5 points in eight of 15 games this season.

+- Washington's games have gone over 44.5 points in eight of 15 chances this season.

+- The combined points per game average of the two teams, 46.3, is 1.8 points greater than Sunday's over/under.

-- The two teams combine to score 46.3 points per game, 1.8 more than the total in this contest.
+- These two squads surrender a combined 48.3 points per game, 3.8 more than this contest's over/under.

-- This contest's total is 3.8 points under the 48.3 these two squads combine to give up per game in 2021.

-- The average total in Eagles games this season is 47.0, 2.5 points more than Sunday's total of 44.5.
+- The Eagles and their opponents have scored an average of 47.0 points per game in 2021, 2.5 more than Sunday's total.

-- The 44.5-point total for this game is 1.7 points below the 46.2 points per game average total in Football Team games this season.
+- The 44.5-point over/under for this game is 1.7 points below the 46.2 points per game average total in Football Team games this season.

 Eagles stats and trends

-- In Philadelphia's 15 games this year, it has nine wins against the spread.
+- Philadelphia has played 15 games, with nine wins against the spread.

-- So far this season, the Eagles have been installed as favorites by a 3.5-point margin or more five times and are 4-1 ATS in those contests.
+- The Eagles have been favored by 4.5 points or more three times this season and are 3-0 ATS in those games.

-- Philadelphia's games this year have hit the over nine times in 15 opportunities (60%).
+- Philadelphia's games this year have gone over the point total nine times in 15 opportunities (60%).

-- The Eagles put up 26.5 points per game, comparable to the 27.1 per contest the Football Team surrender.

-- Philadelphia is 6-1 against the spread and 6-1 overall this season when the team records more than 27.1 points.
+- When Philadelphia records more than 27.1 points, it is 6-1 against the spread and 6-1 overall.

-- When Philadelphia amasses over 373.4 yards, the team is 5-1 against the spread and 5-1 overall.
+- When Philadelphia picks up more than 373.4 yards, the team is 5-1 against the spread and 5-1 overall.

-- The Eagles have turned the ball over 15 times this season, one fewer than the Football Team have forced (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with Washington.